angelleye/offers-for-woocommerce/README.txt

  * Adds a "Make an Offer" button to products.
  * Provides a form for potential buyers to enter offer details and submit the offer.
  * Email notifications for new offers, accepted offers, counter offers, and declined offers, adjustment through WooCommerce email settings.
- * Manage offers in your WordPress / WooCommerce control panel just like you do your orders!
+ * Manage offers in your WordPress / WooCommerce control panel the same way you manage your orders!

 = Get Involved =